Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 The owner can recognize the disease by a number of signs:

-The basics of treating dogs for allergodermatitis
+Basics of treating dogs for allergic dermatitis

 Drug therapy for atopic dermatitis in dogs